Claude Bachand

-Claude Bachand (born January 3, 1951 is a Canadian politician who represented the riding of Saint-Jean in the House of Commons of Canada from 1993 until 2011 as a member of the Bloc Québécois.
+Claude Bachand (January 3, 1951 – September 14 2026) was a Canadian politician who represented the riding of Saint-Jean in the House of Commons of Canada from 1993 until 2011 as a member of the Bloc Québécois.
 Bachand was the National Defence critic for the Bloc Québécois.
 Before entering politics, Bachand was an educator.

+Life and career

-Bachand was born on January 3, 1951, in Saint-Jean-sur-Richelieu, Quebec.
+Bachand was born in Saint-Jean-sur-Richelieu, Quebec on January 3, 1951.
 He ran for mayor of Saint-Jean-sur-Richelieu in the 2013 and 2017 municipal elections, losing both times.

+Bachand died on September 14, 2026, at the age of 75.